 Upon completion of an engagement the engagement team is required to assemble the audit file, which comprises of the electronic and hard copy paper file and archive these files within 60 days from the date that the audit report was issued.
 An automated archiving process exists for the electronic file preventing any further amendments being made to it.
-The hard-copy paper file is archived using an electronic system for recording purposes, and is retained in a controlled filing cabinet with secure access to which engagement teams have no direct access.
+The hard-copy paper file is archived using an electronic system for recording purposes, and is retained in a controlled filing cabinet system with secured access.
 View access to the archived files is restricted to the members of the engagement team.

 Engagement files are retained for a period specified by law.

-6. Monitoring
+Monitoring